-NFL Must Suspend Myles Garrett for Rest of Season After Brutal on-Field Fight
+NFL Must Suspend Myles Garrett for Rest of Season After Brutal On-Field Fight

 Odell Beckham Jr. added: "Yeah, it's ugly.
 It's not something we want in the NFL ...
 You can't have stuff like that."

 The Browns should be disheartened.
 Garrett ruined what should have been a monumental moment in the franchise's history.
 Cleveland hasn't had much to celebrate since the organization returned in 1999.
 The team hadn't beaten its two biggest rivals—the Steelers and Baltimore Ravens—in the same season until now.
-Instead of building on that momentum, the organization must deal with the fallout from Garrett's freakout.
+Instead of building on that momentum, the organization must deal with the fallout from Garrett's actions.

 "We had five seconds left in the game...the biggest win for this team in a long time...never beat Baltimore and Pittsburgh in the same season since 1999, and now we have to talk about this," Browns head coach Freddie Kitchens told reporters afterward.